Thursday, November 26, 2020

 Cyial smiled.
 “See?
 There you go.”

 Varhi was silent for a minute, thinking.
 “Well, one step at a time.
 We still need to get out of here, first, but uh…” He paused.
-“I’ll… think about it afterward… I guess?”
+“I’ll… think about it afterwards… I guess?”

 Cyial cracked a smile in amusement.
 “Right...”